pdudotdev/prompt2packet/README.md

 - TEST mode just prints the packets to the terminal `sudo .p2p/bin/python p2p.py --test`

-## Example of Prompts for Packet Generation
+## ✍️ Examples of Prompts for Packet Generation

 Below you can see some **prompt samples** that you can use to generate network traffic.
+Make sure to have your Kali VM clone up and running as well, and reachable in the same subnet.

 ▶︎ **LIVE MODE**: